 Every global brand ensures that it maintains consistent branding across different markets, demographics, languages, and locations.
-They try to create an ideal balance between keeping their branding communication consistent and personalizing it for their target consumers or audiences.
+They try to create an ideal balance between keeping their branding communication consistent and personalising it for their target consumers or audiences.

 Multilingual desktop publishing falls right into this sweet spot.
-This process helps brands in creating a seamless brand image with elements like colors, fonts, text, layout design, etc. Think about it – why are we so quick to associate a shade of red or yellow with the fast-food giant McDonald’s?
-This strong association has formed over time as we kept noticing these colors in their stores, menus, pamphlets, websites, merchandise, etc. That there is the beauty of multilingual DTP.
+This process helps brands in creating a seamless brand image with elements like colours, fonts, text, layout design, etc. Think about it – why are we so quick to associate a shade of red or yellow with the fast-food giant McDonald’s?
+This strong association has formed over time as we kept noticing these colours in their stores, menus, pamphlets, websites, merchandise, etc. That there is the beauty of multilingual DTP.

 Starbucks is known to be a premium food and beverage brand in India.
 Naturally, when Ahmedabad and Vadodara’s citizens learned that Starbucks is coming to their town, they were quite excited.
 Starbucks didn’t hold back either – they did the perfect job of telling people that they have ‘something for everyone.’